teamneusta/pimcore-testing-framework/README.md

 ##### Storing the Database in the RAM

 Normally, the database is stored on the disk, so that the data is persisted.
-But we don't really need this for testing, so if you're using Docker, you can configure it to store it in RAM instead:
+But we don’t really need this for testing, so if you’re using Docker, you can configure it to store it in RAM instead:

 ```yaml
 # compose.yaml